 Blogging vs Writing

 Is there a difference between blogging and writing?
 Yes, there is.
-I’ve been blogging for several years now and I’m increasingly aware of the difference.
-Think about
+More than one!

 The opposite of literary masterpieces are newspapers.
 Who cares for yesterday’s news?
 This is a common idiom that shows the main difference.
 Blogging tends to be like reporting.

-At worst blog posts are only relevant at a certain point in time.
+In the worst case blog posts are only relevant at a certain point in time.

 We also tend to read letters or diaries by famous dead people.
 Isn’t writing letters or diaries more like blogging?